John 20:19

 John 20:19 is the nineteenth verse of the twentieth chapter of the Gospel of John in the New Testament.
-It describes what it says is the first appearance of Jesus to his disciples after Resurrection of Jesus, and in a locked room of a house.
+It recounts the appearance of the risen Jesus among his disciples in a locked room of a house.

 Content

 The original Koine Greek, according to the Textus Receptus, reads:

-In the King James Version of the Bible it is translated as:
+In the King James Version of the Bible, this verse is translated as: